DWWA judge profile: Alessandro Marchesan - Decanter

-Alessandro Marchesan is a judge at the Decanter World Wine Awards (DWWA) 2017
+Alessandro Marchesan is a judge at the Decanter World Wine Awards (DWWA).

 Alessandro Marchesan